Will ADHD Medication Change My Child’s Personality?

 No, this is a common misconception.
 When doctors prescribe medication for ADHD, it sometimes can take a little while to figure out which medication works best for your child and at what dosage.

 There are many medications on the market.
-Some may work well for some children and not others.
+Some may work well for some kids and not others.
 It’s not uncommon for doctors to try different medications until the optimal type and dose is determined for your child’s age, height, and weight.

 If your child starts taking medication and you notice any changes in behavior, speak up.
 What if you’re not satisfied with the way the doctor responds to your concerns?
 Getting a second opinion might be the next step.